-Walker County 'Porch Pirate' arrested
+Walker County 'porch pirate' arrested

 Benitez was booked at the Walker County Detention Facility on two counts of theft by taking and released on bond.

-As the investigation continues, additional charges against Benitez are possible, Sheriff Wilson said.
+As the investigation continues, additional charges against Benitez are possible, Wilson said.